fishfugu/cv-builder/README.md

 5. To export your experience data as a PDF, visit `http://localhost:3000/export/pdf`.

+6. To export your experience data as LaTeX, visit `http://localhost:

+3000/export/latex`.

+7. To export your LaTeX directly as a PDF (requires LaTeX installed), visit `http://localhost:3000/export/latex/pdf`.

 ## Managing Personal Data

 By default, the repository includes an example experience data file (`experience_example.json`) to demonstrate the functionality of the application.
 You can create your own experience data file by following these steps:

 1. Create a new `experience.json` file in the `src/data/` directory based on the structure provided in `experience_example.json`.
-For example:
+Example:

    ```json
    [